Welcome to Managed Game Server Hosting (Clanforge)

-- Quality of service (QoS): QoS locates the optimum region for match connectivity to ensure a stable connection whenever and wherever users are playing.
+- Quality of service (QoS): QoS locates the best region for match connectivity to ensure a stable connection whenever and wherever users are playing.

 - Scaling: Scaling technology adjusts your server capacity on an as-needed basis, ensuring you're not paying for servers you don't need.
-Here, you will learn about the differences of bare metal versus cloud servers and how they work together, as well as the intersection of allocations and reservations with scaling.
+Here, you learn about the differences of bare metal versus cloud servers and how they work together, and the intersection of allocations and reservations with scaling.

-- Server management: This chapter discusses the operation of servers, how buffers ensure enough servers are up and down as needed, as well as the selection of the best available server.
+- Server management: This chapter discusses the operation of servers, how buffers ensure enough servers are up and down as needed, and the selection of the best available server.

-- Update your game: Over the lifespan of a game, you will likely push new versions of your games to your game servers.
-This chapter tells you how to manage your updates as well as the different methods available to do so, including zero downtime patching that lets you update a game image without taking any game servers offline.
+- Update your game: Over the lifespan of a game, you are likely to push new versions of your games to your game servers.
+This chapter tells you how to manage your updates and the different methods available to do so, including zero downtime patching that lets you update a game image without taking any game servers offline.

-Throughout this overview, you will find links to specific requests and calls that you can make via the Game Server Hosting application programming interface (API).
-In these instances, this documentation supplies you with a direct link but you can access and explore the Game Server Hosting (Clanforge) API yourself.
+Throughout this overview, you can find links to specific requests and calls that you can make via the Game Server Hosting application programming interface (API).
+In these instances, this documentation supplies you with a direct link but you can access and explore the Managed Game Server Hosting (Clanforge) API yourself.